Tips for improving deliverability and engagement in email marketing

 - Honor and respect opt-outs.
 Don't send again to those who opted out. nuevoMailer will not allow you to accidentally re-import subscribers who have opted-out.

-- Spread your campaigns in time.
-Send in batches.
+- Spread your campaigns in time (when possible).
+Send in batches - don't just blast.
 Use a "daily campaign limit".
-Use throttling and SMTP anti-flood.
+Use send-rate limiting and throttling. nuevoMailer gives you these options.

 - Send regularly, periodically.